eviejones/bbk-bda-project1/MiniYou/README.md

 *Output:* `ValueError: Missing required key: 'Column'`

 **Big-O**
-Time: O(n) - iterates through each data row, n is the number of keys required in the columns list.
+Time: O(m) - iterates through each data row, m is the number of keys required in the columns list.
 Space: O(1) - does not require additional space.

 #### mini_data_types